 Sabino Canyon Recreation Area

-Sabino Canyon is located at the foot of the Santa Catalina Mountains in Tucson.
+Sabino Canyon Recreation Area is located at the foot of the Santa Catalina Mountains in Tucson.

 This was one of two places I didn’t have time to visit on this trip.
-We simply ran out of time.
 Sabino Canyon is known for its adventurous trails and the only creek in the area that flows all year.
 It’s on my must-see list for my next Tucson trip.
 And there will be another one!

 Since this is a federally managed area, the America the Beautiful Pass will cover Sabino Canyon’s $8 entry fee.
 However, the fee for using the shuttle within the canyon is not covered by the federal pass.
 See Sabino Canyon’s website above for more information.